Advocacy Watch List

 Without these changes, SB 79 risks fast-tracking development that could permanently alter or erase irreplaceable historic cultural assets.

-Pasadena Heritage will continue advocating for these amendments—and we encourage you to reach out to your legislators to make your voice heard.
+The bill now proceeds to the Assembly Local Government Committee for further review.
+Pasadena Heritage will continue advocating for these critical amendments—and we encourage you to reach out to your legislators to make your voice heard as it moves through the next stages.

 Roosevelt Elementary School